Skip to content

 The Book of Revelation is the book that deals entirely with The Great Tribulation.
 In Revelation 7:4-8 we are told who will preach “The Great Commission” to the entire world.
 Those that preach the gospel of the kingdom during the Tribulation will number 144,000 (12,000 from each tribe) of the children of Israel.
 These 144,000 are to be sealed and no harm will come to them.

-In Revelation 7:9 and Revelation 7:13-14 we see reference to those who will be martyred for their belief of the gospel of the kingdom during the Tribulation.
+In Revelation 7:9 and Revelation 7:13-14 we see reference to those who will be saved by their belief of the gospel of the kingdom during the Tribulation.

 Revelation 7:9 After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands.